What is trauma?

 In our current cultural dialogue, the word “trauma” is used frequently enough that it’s difficult for people to define.
 The APA (American Psychological Association) describes trauma as “an emotional response to a terrible event…(including) shock, denial…unpredictable emotions, flashbacks, strained relationships and even physical symptoms.”
 The difficult reality is that many people have experienced traumatic events, and those events continue to impact their lives long after they occurred.
 Events such as:

-- Sexual traumas, such as abuse, assault, harassment, rape or coercion
+- Sexual trauma, like abuse, assault, harassment, rape or coercion

-- Physical traumas, such as abuse or assault
+- Physical trauma, such as abuse or assault

 - Relationship violence, including physical, emotional or sexual abuse

-- Incident traumas, such as car accidents or witnessing violence
+- Incident trauma, such as car accidents or witnessing violence

-- Developmental traumas, such as child abuse or incest
+- Developmental trauma, such as child abuse, neglect or incest

-- Other events that have a severe, adverse impact on health and growth as a human being
+- The intersections of any of the above, or other events that have a severe, adverse impact on health and growth as a human being

-Unfortunately those strategies can degrade over time, become exhausting, get applied to things that aren’t actually dangerous, and generally make the lives of people who are trauma survivors difficult and painful.
+Unfortunately those strategies can degrade over time, become exhausting, get applied to things that aren’t actually dangerous, and generally make the lives of trauma survivors difficult and painful.
 The key to addressing trauma in therapy is getting your mind engaged, making sense of what your body and brain are telling you, and figuring out how to navigate that road.
-Therapy can serve as a GPS for the journey: guiding, helping, suggesting, and providing support when you start to get lost.
+Therapy can serve as a GPS for the journey: guiding, helping, suggesting, scaffolding and providing support if you start to feel lost.